Welcome to the Early Years Foundation Stage

 Children engage in a mix of adult led and child initiated activities.
 Where possible we base the children's learning on their interests which inform our topics.

-During the Spring term we will be learning about Space and looking at a selection of the following books:
+During the Summer term we will be learning about Living things and their habitats and looking at a selection of the following books:

 During the Autumn term we celebrated and learnt about Eid by looking at the book 'Golden Domes and Silver Lanterns' (by Hena Khan).
 We learnt about our emotions when sharing the book 'In My Heart: A book of Feelings' (by Jo Witek) and discussed our school rules when looking at the book 'There's a Dragon in my school' (by Philip Hawthorn).
 We then learnt about witches by sharing the books 'Room on a Broom' (by Julia Donaldson) and 'Rich Witch, Poor Witch (by Peter Bentley) before beginning our Christmas celebrations by learning our innovated story 'There's an Elf in my school'.
 Reception also thought about their own elf when looking at the story of 'That's not my Elf' (by Fiona Watt).